Congo wants U.N. tasked with hunting eastern rebels

 No details have been given on the plan but, in theory, the force would target all rebels, including the anti-Kinshasa M23 rebels and Rwandan Hutu FDLR fighters Kigali says are a threat.

-“We know very well that if we start from scratch it will take a very long time, that’s why we’re suggesting the solution of transforming parts of (the U.N. peacekeeping mission) MONUSCO,” said Congolese government spokesman Lambert Mende.
+“We know very well that if we start from scratch it will take a very long time, that’s why we’re suggesting the solution of transforming parts of MONUSCO,” said Lambert Mende, a spokesman for Congo’s government, referring to the U.N. mission.

 “We think it will work because we have got the support of everyone (at the African Union) in Addis Ababa, and we are witnessing the pressure that is being put on Rwanda by its allies,” he said, referring to aid cuts by Kigali’s donors.